elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Updated harbor chart to `v1.12.2` which upgraded harbor to `v2.8.2`
   - Dropped support for chartmuseum
   - Default login page is now OIDC, for local login refer to path `<url>/account/sign-in`
+- Upgraded Grafana chart version to `6.57.1` and app version to `9.5.3`

 ### Removed